jeffThompson/DarkProcessingTheme/README.md

 ![screenshot](https://raw.github.com/jeffThompson/DarkProcessingTheme/master/screenshot.png)

-Dark Processing Theme
+Dark Processing Theme (for 1.5x)
 ===================

-Wasted much of a day building a dark theme for the Processing IDE - a little easier on the eyes!
+A dark theme for the Processing IDE (a little easier on the eyes!) for Processing 1.5x - for a Processing 2.0 theme, see (this repository)[].

 \- \- \-